tutek1/DTLabs/02_Player/lab02.md

 ```

 ### Problem 2 - Change to ShapeCast3D
 However, this fixes our problem only partway.
 A better solution is to change `RayCast3D` to `ShapeCast3D`.
-This node works in a similar way to a raycast.
+This node works similarly to a raycast.
 Instead of shooting a ray in a direction, it checks if the shape would collide with anything if it moved along the ray.

 These are the changes to be made in the **scene hierarchy** and **inspector** of the shapecast: